Found Academy useful? A $5 donation by May 14 helps us ship more, faster. Every donor counts (QF matching).

 The initialize() Function

-Pairs are deployed by the Factory.
-The Factory calls initialize(token0, token1) exactly once, right after deploying the pair.
+Pairs are deployed by the Factory using CREATE2.
+The Factory calls initialize(token0, token1) exactly once, immediately after deployment.
 This sets which two tokens the pair trades.

 The _safeTransfer() Helper